AkkaVin/web_project_4/README.md

 **Intro**

 * This is a project about explorers, who researched the US.
-Responsive and JS used.
+Responsive and JS used, includes form validation.
 A part of course at Yandex Practicum

 **Technologies**